 The Office reimburses DCRB for administrative expenses incurred in administering Federal benefit payments.
-The Office and DCRB have developed a methodology for estimating costs incurred by DCRB while administering Federal and District benefit payments and entered into a cost sharing agreement for reimbursement of FY 2020 actual expenses.
-The methodology takes into consideration: (1) the number of active employees, 100 percent Federal annuitants, 100 percent District annuitants, and split annuitants; (2) the estimated

-DCRB resources needed to support these populations; (3) the number of employees throughout DCRB who are dedicated to supporting the benefits administration function; and (4) the level of effort associated with processing Federal benefit payments.
+The Office and DCRB have developed a methodology for allocating between the Office and DCRB the costs incurred by DCRB while administering Federal and District benefit payments and entered into a cost sharing agreement for reimbursement of FY 2021 actual expenses.
+The methodology takes into consideration: (1) the number of active employees, 100 percent Federal annuitants, 100 percent District annuitants, and split annuitants; (2) the estimated DCRB resources needed to support these populations; (3) the number of employees throughout DCRB who are dedicated to supporting the benefits administration function; and (4) the level of effort associated with processing Federal benefit payments.

-The table below is an estimate of the amounts the Office expects to reimburse DCRB as of September 30 for FY 2020 administrative expenses incurred while administering Federal benefit payments; and the actual reimbursement for FY 2019:
+The table below is an estimate of the amounts the Office expects to reimburse DCRB as of September 30 for FY 2021 administrative expenses incurred while administering Federal benefit payments; and the actual reimbursement for FY 2020:

 Office of D.C.
-Pensions' Fund Reimbursements to DCRB for Administrative Expenses (in Millions) FY 2020 FY 2019 \$ Change District of Columbia Federal Pension Fund \$3.1 \$3.4 \$(0.3)
+Pensions' Fund Reimbursements to DCRB for Administrative Expenses (in Millions) FY 2021 FY 2020 \$ Change District of Columbia Federal Pension Fund \$3.6 \$3.0 \$0.6